 The applicant’s asylum application was rejected on the 24th of April, 2011, by the Danish Immigration Service.
 The decision was upheld by the Refugee Appeals Board on the 29th of September 2011.
 The Board accepted as a fact the evidence provided by the applicant.
 However, the Board found that her political involvement ranked her as a low-profile member, and incidents such as the grenade thrown into her house, cannot be assumed to be aimed specifically at the applicant or her spouse.
 As such the Board found that she would not be in risk of personal persecution if she was to return.

 A complaint was sent to CEDAW on the 6th of October 2011 claiming that the deportation would be a violation of the applicants rights under CEDAW, as she was gangraped in Burundi, and she would be in danger if she was to return.
 This claim was substantiated by a report by Amnesty International from 2010 on Burundi stating that “Levels of rape and other sexual violence against women and girls remain high.”
-The case got the file number 35/2011.
 However, on 26 July 2013 the Committee declared the communication inadmissible, as the decision by the Refugee Board found that there was no reason to believe the rape had anything to do with the applicant’s political conviction, and therefore did not provide evidence that she would be persecuted if she returned.
-However, the the Board failed to recognize the rape as a separate gender-related persecution, not related to the political aspect.
+However, the Board failed to recognize the rape as a separate gender-related persecution, not related to the political aspect.
 Hence, the Committee declared the communication inadmissible, as not all national remedies were used, since the Board’s decision did not specifically mention that there was no threat of gender-related persecution.

 The case was requested reopening at the Refugee Board on 9 December 2013, this time explicitly stating that it would be a violation of CEDAW if the applicant was forcibly returned, and stating the risk of gender-related persecution.
 On 29 August 2013 the reopening of the case was rejected by the Refugee Board, on the grounds that no new information was added.